Medical Company (Parachute), Royal Medical and Dental Corps: Training

-All of its members, regardless of medical specialty, are trained by the Royal Medical and Dental Corps.
+All of its members, regardless of medical speciality, are trained by the Royal Medical Corps.
 As a unit that provides combat service support to the 10 PARA BDE, its members are not required to complete the Basic Rapid Deployment Force Course and earn the maroon beret.
 All of them, however, must complete the Basic Parachute Course at the Special Warfare Training Centre.
 Nonetheless, the large majority of them complete the Basic Rapid Deployment Force Course and receive the maroon beret.